minshyee/BeerRecomendationSystem/README.md

-# BeerRecomendationSystem
+# Competition Project
-this is for beer lovers
+this repository is for my practice about kaggle, dacon..